 Accounts software can be divided into three broad groups:

-Get the right accounts software
+The right accounts software

-Finally, remember that your accounting software requirements will probably change as your business grows.
+Remember that your accounting software requirements will probably change as your business grows.
 Look for a package that can be easily upgraded as required.